dkodippily/notification-service/README.md

 * service: Service name for any future discovery servers to use.
 * enrichApi: External api to get quote of the day.
 * fromAddress: Sendgrid registered from address.
-* filterEmailsByDomain: Toggle non Raken domain filtering.
+* filterEmailsByDomain: Toggle non blacklisted domain filtering.
 * filterDomain: Domain to filer.

 # Design decisions